 This is a pair of excellent additions to the UVI catalogue boosting the ‘Key Suite’ collection to cover the full gamut of pianos and keyboards.
-UVI’s selection of bundle suites, Vintage Vault 2, Anthologies and Falcon specific sound design title is comprehensive now, to say the least.
+UVI’s selection of bundle suites, Vintage Vault 2, Anthologies and Falcon-specific sound design titles is comprehensive now, to say the least.

 While the original Key Suite Acoustic feels like the flagship of the series, both Electric and Digital have a lot of content to bring to the table.
 There is no real need to consider which one to buy: you get all three, of course.

 Key Suite Electric comes in at $199 which is pricey, but the amount of content feels like good value for money.
 Key Suite Digital is only $79 but reflected in only 10 instruments.
 I hope to see a full “Key Suite bundle” at some stage, but for now, UVI has the most complete and premier-sounding collection available.

 Fantastic sound quality, a good selection of instruments and well-optimised performance.
 Not only another great reason to consider the switch to Falcon but collectively the Key Suite range offers a wealth of historically important instruments, enough to satisfy any keyboard connoisseur.

 Highly recommended, as per usual.